johnpham0527/zip-codes/README.md

 # zip-codes
-Python scripts to obtain the ZIP code of a given list of schools or libraries using the Google Maps API
+I have created Python scripts to obtain the ZIP code of a given list of schools or libraries using the Google Maps API

 Purpose:
 The codes in this repository takes a name of a public school or library in Queens, NY and returns the ZIP code from the resulting JSON data